L'Échelle (restaurant)

 Restaurant in Portland, Oregon, U.S.

 L'Échelle is a restaurant in Portland, Oregon, United States.
 It opened in August 2024, as the final project of American chef Naomi Pomeroy, who died in July 2024.

 Description

 The French-inspired restaurant L'Échelle, which translates to "the ladder" in French and is named after the Prince song "The Ladder", operates on Division Street in southeast Portland's Richmond neighborhood.
 According to Eater Portland, L'Échelle serves "lighter versions of French bistro food" with locally sourced ingredients.
-The menu has included country-style rabbit pate, chicken schnitzel with chickpea panisse, and bread from Cafe Olli with shallot butter.
-The restaurant does not take reservations and has open seating.
+The menu has included French onion soup, country-style rabbit pate, chicken schnitzel with chickpea panisse, and bread from Cafe Olli with shallot butter.
+The restaurant has open seating and does not take reservations.

 History

 Luke Dirks opened L'Échelle on August 15, 2024, near the intended future space that previously housed The Woodsman Tavern.
 L'Échelle's launch was impacted by the death of chef Naomi Pomeroy, who died on July 13, 2024.
 L'Échelle began operating as a casual and "experimental" pop-up bistro, and planned to become a full service restaurant in 2025.
 As of late 2024, Dirks was fundraising for a permanent space.

 Mika Paredes was announced as the executive chef in February 2025.
 The restaurant began operating again on May 28, 2025.